If you are interested in the world of clothing, and in particular that of costumes, you have probably already heard of Antonio Liverano.

 “If you have to go to a business meeting, it will be considered more elegant to wear a blue suit with dark brown shoes.”

-But the lines are moving and, with a lot of blogging, I think we will get there in France too.
-Ten more years and black will no longer be reserved for very formal evenings.
+But the lines are moving and, with the help of blogging, I think we're going to get there in France too.
+In ten years, black will no longer be reserved for very formal evenings.

-McDonald's is also taking its place, even if Neapolitan culture resists globalism rather well.
-Indeed, it's hard to imagine a boy dressed from top to bottom in Liverano & Liverano and who goes to eat at the local McDonald’s.
+McDonald's also takes a hit, even if Neapolitan culture resists globalism rather well.
+Indeed, it's hard to imagine a boy dressed from top to bottom in Liverano & Liverano and who's going to eat at the local McDonald's.
 Impossible.
 But at the local trattoria , yes.

-Sartorial culture could not have developed on any other ground, it is that of beauty and patience.
+Sartorial culture could not have developed on any other terrain, that of beauty and patience.
 And once this sensitivity to beauty is developed, it applies everywhere and all the time.

 This vision of life and clothing is shared by the Liverano clan.
 The same profession, the same practice, often leads to a similar conception of the world.